AFCON: Africa’s soccer tournament gets off to a vibrant start | DW | 10.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-After a long wait, the 2021 Africa Cup of Nations has finally kicked off in Cameroon after Covid-19 forced the Confederation of African Football (CAF) to postpone the games last year.
+After a long wait, the 2021 Africa Cup of Nations has finally kicked off in Cameroon after COVID-19 forced the Confederation of African Football (CAF) to postpone the tournament.

 The 33rd edition of the Africa Cup of Nations finally took off on Sunday in Yaounde, Cameroon.